builtmighty/builtmighty-kit/README.md

 `define( 'WP_ENVIRONMENT_TYPE', 'development' );`
 *(options: local, development, staging, production)* This variable should be set on **all** sites.
 It greatly determines how the plugin operates and what options are available.
-It also is a global, WordPress constant that can be used by other plugins.
+Setting this to local, development, or staging, will enable email protection features, as well as plugin disabling.
+Note that it is also is a global, WordPress constant that can be used by other plugins.

 `define( 'BUILT_ENDPOINT', 'access' );`
-This variable sets the custom login endpoint for the site.
-If this is not set, the feature will not be enable.
-If set, the new login will be the second parameter and any attempts to access wp-admin or wp-login.php, while not logged in, will send the user to the home page.
+This variable sets the custom log in endpoint for the site.
+If this is not set, the feature will not be enabled.
+If set, the new login will be the second parameter, and any attempts to access wp-admin or wp-login.php, while not logged in, will send the user to the home page.
+For example, settings the above would make the log in URL: `https://builtmighty.com/access`.

 `define( 'BUILT_ACCESS', true );`
-This constant disables access to the site, unless the user is logged in.
-The login URL is still accessible, either the custom or default, but not other URLs are accessible.
+This constant disables access to the site unless the user is logged in.
+If the user is not logged in, the user will be redirected to builtmighty.com.
+The login URL is still accessible, either the custom or default, but no other URLs are accessible.

 `define( 'BUILT_2FA', true );`
-If this is set to true, then two factor authentication is enabled for all administrators.
-Upon logging in initially, all admins will be forced to set up two factor authentication.
+If this is set to true, then two-factor authentication is enabled and required for all administrators.
+Upon logging in initially, all admins will be forced to set up two-factor authentication.

 `define( 'BUILT_2FA_SETTINGS', true );`
-This variable turns on 2FA for all sensitive settings on the site, which means admins with two factor authentication set up must provide a code in order to view the settings.
-Additional blocked/sensitive settings can be set within the Built Mighty menu item, which is only accessible by users with @builtmighty.com or @littlerhino.io email addresses.
+This variable turns on two-factor authentication for all sensitive settings on the site, which means admins with two-factor authentication set up must provide an authentication code to view the settings.
+Additional blocked/sensitive settings can be set within the Built Mighty menu, which is only accessible by users with @builtmighty.com or @littlerhino.io email addresses.

 `define( 'BUILT_LOCKDOWN', true );`
-If set to true, then only approved IPs (approved by 2FA, other admins, or CLI commands) can access the site.
+If set to true, then only approved IPs (approved by two-factor authentication, other admins, or CLI commands) can access the site.

 ## 2.0.0
 * ✨ Added 2FA for admins.